The views expressed by the host on this program are all over the place, meaning voluminous and omnivorous.

 And I have to take a break now because of the constraints of the programming for the clock.

-Um my father was actually born uh in Iran.
+My father was actually born in Iran.

-Um I don't know if you read it.
+I don't know if you read it.

-Uh he doubts that, excuse me, he doubts that Iran really wants to annihilate Israel.
+He doubts that Iran really wants to annihilate Israel.

-Instead, he thinks that uh Tehran has a fundamental ideological confrontation, but it has not implemented active steps to wipe it off the map.
+Instead, he thinks that Tehran has a fundamental ideological confrontation, but it has not implemented active steps to wipe it off the map.

 Look, that statement's idiotic.

-And uh, and I would also add that the families in you know Argentina and the Bioness Air's bombing at the Israeli embassy, which killed uh, I think 29 civilians, um, you know, this is not a war, you know, against the Jews in Israel, as you know, Ayatollah Khomeini, excuse me, hominy uh as in his book wrote, uh, you know, he outlines a whole theory as to why they want to wipe Israel off the map.
+And I would also add that the families in Argentina and the Buenos Aires bombing at the Israeli embassy, which killed, I think, 29 civilians, this is not a war, you know, against the Jews in Israel, as Ayatollah Khomeini, excuse me, Khamini, in his book wrote.

 Right, and how to outsmart America in the process.